OAMK-advanced-web-applications-project/docker_sample/README.md

 ## Clone the project

+Clone the repository:

 ```bash
 git clone https://github.com/OAMK-advanced-web-applications-project/docker_sample.git
 cd docker_sample
 ```

-The Docker version of the project is now in the `master` branch, so no branch switching is needed.
+The Docker version of the project is in the `master` branch, so no branch switching is needed.

 ---